WHAT IS HUMAN-CENTERED DESIGN (HCD)?

 Despite the appeal of human-centered design, organizations often struggle to integrate design methods and outputs.
 Our integrated approach brings together rigorous analytical approaches with creative, empathetic and participatory methods to inspire better solutions and plans.

-There are many methods within the HCD toolkit.
+There are many methods within our integrated design toolkit drawn from HCD and related disciplines.
 These methods are rigorous and multi-disciplinary, and help us understand needs, design for needs, and engage users and stakeholders.
+In practice, we routinely draw on related methodologies such as behavioral science, systems design, data analytics, and lean / agile development.

 Service design helps maintain a cohesive picture of various touch-points with users and stakeholders so they can better coordinate their activities to deliver value on a consistent basis over time.